 If your autistic child likes Thomas the Tank Engine, obviously another train for the collection would be nice.
 But another gift for that autistic child might be to see a model train display, or to ride an actual train.

-We did this for several years at Christmas, taking Lucas to see a model train layouts at various locations, or on a short train ride.
-We found both within a couple of hour's drive, which made it a nice, day long outing for our whole family.
+We've done this for several years at Christmas.
+Each year we've taken Lucas to see a model train layout or on a short train ride.
+We found opportunities for either option within a couple of hour's drive of our home, which turned these gifts into a nice, day long outing for the entire family.

-Action figures, board games or clothes based on their favorite TV or DVD character.
+Action figures, board games or clothes based on their favorite TV or DVD characters.

-Many popular TV shows and movies have developed fan followings, and if you Google them, you may find a place that sells merchandise relating to that show or movie (for instance, there's a web site called "bttf.com" that specializes in all things relating to Back to the Future, including toys, models, etc.)
+Many popular TV shows and movies have developed fan followings, and if you Google them, you may find a place that sells merchandise relating to that show or movie.

 A set of simple wooden blocks is a great gift for an autistic child who likes either trains (see above) or building.

 We gave Lucas a set, hoping that he would use them to build "buildings" for his trains.
-It worked, and we spent many years with a Thomas layout in our living room with all sorts of structures made of wooden blocks.
+It worked, and we spent many years with a Thomas layout in our living room that featured all sorts of structures made of wooden blocks.